 Watch the Cancer.Net Video: Basics of Cancer Surgery with Robert Sticca, MD, adapted from this content.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
-A doctor who specializes in treating cancer using surgery is called a surgical oncologist.
-Surgery is the oldest type of cancer therapy and remains an effective treatment for many types of cancer today.
+Cancer surgery removes the tumor and nearby tissue during an operation.
+A doctor who treats cancer with surgery is called a surgical oncologist.
+Surgery is the oldest type of cancer treatment.
+And it is still an effective treatment for many types of cancer today.

 To diagnose cancer